Madhesh Province: Jhijhiya

 Jhijhiya is a cultural dance from the Mithila region.

 Jhijhiya is mostly performed at time of Dusshera, in dedication to Durga Bhairavi, the goddess of victory.
 While performing jhijhiya, women put lanterns made of clay on their head and they balance it while they dance.

 Domkach

-Domkach is a folk dance of the Mithila region.
+Domkach is a folk dance performed in Mithila and Bhojpur regions of Madhesh Province.